-Castle Menzies History in Brief - On the death in 1910 of the 8th Baronet Sir Neil Menzies, the extensive Menzies estates were divided and auctioned by his trustees.
+Castle Menzies its history in brief - On the death in 1910 of the 8th Baronet Sir Neil Menzies, the extensive Menzies estates were divided and auctioned by his trustees.
 With the divided estates were also sold the Castle and its contents, including many Clan Menzies relics.

 The castle suffered from lack of love and maintenance before its sale, after it was sold it had various owners and tenants, none of whom were able to maintain it properly.